rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/high-availability/_index.md

-## 3. Install Rancher
+## 4. Install Rancher

 This guide will take you through the basic process of installing Rancher Server HA in a Air Gap environment.
 Please see the [High Availability Install]({{< baseurl >}}/rancher/v2.x/en/installation/ha) guide for additional options and troubleshooting.

-## RKE
+### 4A.
+Create an RKE Config File

 On a system that has access (22/tcp and 6443/tcp) to the nodes you have built to host the Rancher server cluster, use the sample below create the `rancher-cluster.yml` file.
-Define your nodes and fill out the details for the private registry.
+Replace the IP Addresses in the `nodes` list with the IP address or DNS names of the 3 nodes you created.

-See [Install Kubernetes with RKE]({{< baseurl >}}/rancher/v2.x/en/installation/ha/kubernetes-rke/) for more details on the options available.
+>**Tip:** See [Install Kubernetes with RKE]({{< baseurl >}}/rancher/v2.x/en/installation/ha/kubernetes-rke/) for more details on the options available.

 Replace values in the code sample according to the table below.